Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 While balanced uniform marginals are used for standard OT, \emph{partial} optimal transport augments the problem with a dummy mass to transport only a fraction $s\in(0,1)$ of the probability mass, which can improve robustness to misspecified pairings in mini-batch settings \citep{nguyen2022improving}.
 For conditional OT, the transport cost can be modified by incorporating a condition-dependent penalty, effectively restricting transport to pairs with similar conditions and reducing spurious matches \citep{Fluri2024-improvingFlowMatchingSimulation-basedInferenceu, cheng2025curse}.
 We compute a pairwise cosine distance for all conditions and add this to the cost matrix $\mathbf{C}$ with a weight $w$ determined by the ratio $r(w)$, which measures the proportion of samples that are considered potential optimal transport candidates as described by \citet{cheng2025curse}.

 We benchmarked standard optimal transport (OT), partial optimal transport (POT) with $s=0.8$, conditional optimal transport (COT) with a $r(w)=0.01$ and both strategies together (CPOT) with $r(w)=0.01$ and $s=0.9$.
-As flow matching with standard optimal transport performed rather poorly on the low-dimensional tasks, we additionally rerun the problems with a fixed simulation budget of 32,000 simulations.
-The performance in terms of C2ST was comparable to online training.
 We generally observe that not enough contraction is achieved with standard or partial OT.
-COT, and CPOT all improved upon standard OT, reaching a similar level of accuracy as without any form of OT (see \autoref{fig:app_case_study_1_fm}).
+COT, and CPOT with $r(w)=0.01$ improved upon standard OT, reaching a similar level of accuracy as without any form of OT (see \autoref{fig:app_case_study_1_fm}).
+Higher values of $r$ lead to straighter path, which can be beneficial if fewer steps in the sampler must be used, but straighter paths do not improve C2ST in general (see \autoref{fig:app_case_study_1_fm}), e.g., for the SIR problem, straighter paths help while sampling with only 10 steps but not for more steps.